Laura Bates: Everyday Sexism Project

 The Everyday Sexism Project website was founded in 2012.
 Around the third anniversary of the website, in April 2015, Everyday Sexism had reached 100,000 entries.
 Bates has said that she has faced abuse online.
 After her publication of Men Who Hate Women in 2020, Bates said she received deepfake pornography images of herself performing sexual acts on the sender.

 Bates' first book Everyday Sexism, based on the project, was published by the London subsidiary of Simon & Schuster in 2014.

-Career

 After Everyday Sexism, Bates published several more books about sexism.
-Bates is a contributor to The Guardian, The Independent and other publications.
+Bates is a contributor to The Guardian, The Independent the Financial Times and other publications.
 She is a contributor to the New York–based Women Under Siege Project.